 Plus, Why He Got Vaccinated

-Here, Dr. Ison answers the most commonly asked questions about the mRNA COVID-19 vaccines.
+Here, Dr. Ison answers the most commonly asked questions about COVID-19 vaccines.

 NOTE: As clinical trials expand upon data around vaccine safety and efficacy, the Centers for Disease Control and Prevention (CDC) provides the most up-to-date evidence-based recommendations.

 How do the mRNA COVID-19 vaccines work?